Mayankp11/Mayankp11/README.md

 -- 🚀 And as the tech world insists on inventing new things every other day (looking at you, AI), I'm right there, steadily and parallelly upgrading my knowledge.

-# Highest Education:
+# 🎓Highest Education:
-- 🎓 Master's in Computer Science from The University of Texas at San Antonio.
+-  Master's in Computer Science from The University of Texas at San Antonio.

 # 💻 Skills: